Level of support for evolution: Kazakhstan

 people in Kazakhstan accept the theory of evolution.

 India

 According to a 2009 survey conducted by the British Council, 77% of people in India agree that enough scientific evidence exists to support evolution.
 Also, 85% of God believing Indians who know about evolution agree that life on earth evolved over time as a result of natural selection.

 In the same 2009 survey carried among 10 major nations, the highest proportion that agreed that evolutionary theories alone should be taught in schools was in India, at 49%.

 In a survey conducted across 12 states in India, public acceptance of evolution stood at 68.5%.

+In 2023, NCERT, under the rationalization scheme, removed Darwin's theory of evolution from class 10th school textbooks.
+Only students who take opt for biology in class 11th will be taught Darwin's theory of evolution.

 Indonesia

 A 2009 survey conducted by the McGill researchers and their international collaborators found that 85% of Indonesian high school students agreed with the statement, "Millions of fossils show that life has existed for billions of years and changed over time."

 Israel

-The theory of evolution is a 'hard sell' in schools in Israel.
 More than half of Israeli Jews accept the human evolution while more than 40% deny human evolution & claim that humans have always existed in their present form.